 (9) Cleanup.
 After a cleanup action is selected, the cleanup is conducted under WAC 173-340-400 and 173-340-410.
 Cleanup includes design, construction, operation and maintenance, and monitoring of the cleanup action.

 (a) Design.
 Before starting construction, plans are developed to detail the cleanup action.
-This include engineering designs, construction plans and specifications, operation and maintenance plans, and compliance monitoring plans.
+This includes engineering designs, construction plans and specifications, operation and maintenance plans, and compliance monitoring plans.
 Before or during this design phase, any permits or approvals needed to construct the cleanup action are identified and resolved.

 (b) Construction.
 Construction of the cleanup action is conducted in accordance with the plans and specifications prepared during the design phase.
-Upon completion of construction, as built reports are prepared to document all aspects of construction and compliance with plans and specifications.
-During and upon completion of construction, Ecology may inspect the site and provide construction oversight.
+Upon completion of construction, as-built reports are prepared to document all aspects of construction and compliance with plans and specifications.
+During and upon completion of construction, ecology may inspect the site and provide construction oversight.

 (c) Operation and maintenance.
 After construction is complete, some cleanup actions need to be operated and maintained for a period of time to achieve cleanup standards.
 For example, a treatment system may be constructed and used to clean up contaminated groundwater.
 Operation and maintenance of such cleanup actions is conducted in accordance with a plan developed during the design phase.